School of Trades and Technology Menu

 Apprenticeship programs provide the knowledge and skills required of a certified tradesperson.
 These programs involve a combination of work-based training and technical training leading to a provincial and/or national industry training credential.
 Apprenticeship programs vary in length, though most take about four years to complete.
 Upon completion of the required training and work-based hour requirements, students will have the opportunity to write the interprovincial Red Seal exam, which is the certification/endorsement for most trades.

 How do I apply for apprenticeship technical training?

-How do I apply for ACE-IT Foundation training?
+How do I apply for Youth Train in Trades Foundation training?

 How do I become indentured as an apprenticeship?

 You or your employer can print the Apprentice and Sponsor Registration Form from the Industry Training Authority website.
 Completed agreements are sent to ITA Customer Service.
 You will receive confirmation of your registration and a tradeworker identification number through the mail.

 Do I receive EI benefits while I am taking the technical training portion of my apprenticeship?